 • OPSUMIT had a treatment effect of 10.08% (95% confidence interval [CI], -15.07 to 33.26; P=0.34) versus placebo for the main study endpoint.1

-• No significant change was seen in the exploratory efficacy endpoints, which included evaluation of hemodynamic variables (pulmonary vascular resistance [PVR], mean pulmonary arterial pressure [mPAP], mean right atrial pressure [mRAP], pulmonary arterial wedge pressure [PAWP], total peripheral resistance [TPR], cardiac index, cardiac output, transpulmonary pressure gradient [TPG], diastolic pressure gradient [DPG], and mixed venous oxygen saturation), echocardiographic variables, N-terminal pro-brain natriuretic peptide (NT-proBNP), change in 6-minute walk distance (6MWD), and hospitalization for worsening heart failure.1
+• No significant change was seen in the exploratory efficacy endpoints, which included evaluation of hemodynamic variables (pulmonary vascular resistance [PVR], mean pulmonary arterial pressure [mPAP], mean right atrial pressure [mRAP], pulmonary arterial wedge pressure [PAWP], total peripheral resistance [TPR], cardiac index, cardiac output, transpulmonary pressure gradient [TPG], diastolic pressure gradient [DPG], and mixed venous oxygen saturation), echocardiographic variables, N-terminal pro-B-type natriuretic peptide (NT-proBNP), change in 6-minute walk distance (6MWD), and hospitalization for worsening heart failure (HF).1

-• SERENADE was a multicenter, double-blind, placebo-controlled, phase 2b study that evaluated the efficacy and safety of OPSUMIT in patients with heart failure with preserved ejection fraction (HFpEF) and pulmonary vascular disease (PVD) or right ventricular dysfunction.
+• SERENADE was an international, multicenter, randomized, double-blind, placebo-controlled, parallel-group, phase 2b study that evaluated the safety and tolerability of OPSUMIT in patients with HF with preserved ejection fraction (HFpEF) and pulmonary vascular disease (PVD).
 Recruitment was terminated in December 2019 due to slow enrollment.
-The primary endpoint was the percent change in NT-proBNP at 24 weeks.
-The primary and secondary endpoints were not met.
-The geometric mean ratio of the change in NT-proBNP at 24 weeks was 1.02 (90% CI, 0.88-1.19), P=0.79.2
+The median (quartile [Q]1-Q3) change in NT-proBNP from baseline to week 24 was +9 (-272 to +306) pg/mL and +35 (-330 to +444) pg/mL in the OPSUMIT and placebo groups, respectively (geometric mean ratio, 1; 90% CI, 0.9-1.2; P=0.79).2

 CLINICAL DATA